damianstone/cv-calibration-triangulation/README.md

 `select_stereo_frames.py` -> get the frames for stereo calibration, same as the script above but for the common view of each pair of cameras

 `calibrate_intrinsic.py` -> go through all the frames for each camera to compute the intrinsic parameters and store them in `output/intrinsic.json`

+`calibrate_stereo_pair.py` -> go through synchronised frames calculating the extrinsic parameters per stereo and rectification

+`triangulation.py` -> go through YOLO output calculating the 3D ball position and projecting the calculated ball in the corresponding frame. saving the images in `reprojected_frames/`

 **None of the scripts receive any arguments**